nabavinejad/BatchDVFS/README.md

 # BatchSizer

 BatchSizer is a runtime system that leverages dynamic batching in inference phase of DNNs to control the power consumption of GPU accelerators.
-As can be seen in the following image, it changes the batch size over the course to manage the power consumption considering power cap.
+As can be seen in the following image, it changes the batch size over the course of time to manage the power consumption considering power cap.

 ![BatchSizer](https://github.com/nabavinejad/BatchSizer/blob/main/test.gif)